Skip site navigation (1)Skip section navigation (2)

 ceive_buffer_dash():

-information, the functions accepts timestamp of the "end of mark"
+formation, the functions accepts timestamp of the "end of mark" event.
+If

 cw_start_receive_tone() and cw_end_receive_tone().